ycpcs/cs100-fall2014/resources/installing_swampy.md

   4. To run **IDLE**, go to your **Applications** folder, select **Python 3.4**, and the click on **IDLE**.<br><br>

 - **Linux**
   1. If you're running Linux, you can probably figure this out on your own.
-If you're a total Linux _noob_, see step #2.
+If you're a total Linux _noob_, goto step #2.

   2. See Dr. Babcock